kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 ### Setup Leagues
 1. Create leagues controller
-2. Create route for leagues pages
+2. links to each league on welcome page
-3. links to each league on welcome page
+3. Create leagues show page (display each team of the league)
-4. Create leagues show page (display each team of the league)
+4. Create route for leagues show page
 5. Create/seed leagues info
 6. Admin is responsible for over seeing Leagues